 Do you honestly believe these fancy techniques will work in the real world?

 Norton Arts does NOT teach fancy techniques.
-We are teaching practical self-protection skills that are not from the movies or those taught in many traditional martial art classes.
+We are teaching practical self-protection skills that are not from the movies or those taught in many martial art classes.
 Firstly we are teaching you how to identify danger and then avoid it.
 Should you have to manage physical conflict then what we teach is kept simple, practical and real.
-We also teach towards YOU and not just what works for the instructor is is part of a set curriculum.
+We also teach towards YOU and not just what works for the instructor, or is part of a set curriculum.